-CRO = turning traffic into customers/taking a specific action
+CRO = Turning traffic into customers or encouraging visitors to take a specific action

 UX and CRO appear similar on face value, however, there are slight differences that demonstrate the value that can be achieved by focusing on both channels.

 UX is intended to make your website easier, to navigate around, and to take key actions on.
-CRO is intended to help you make the actions you want them to take available and taken more often such as download that white paper, submit an enquiry or join a newsletter mailing list.
+CRO is intended to help you make the actions you want them to take available, and taken more often such as:

 In addition, poor user experience metrics such as time on site, pages per session and bounce rate inform search engines that ranking this site too high will also provide a poor user experience to their audience.